 In the past 10 years, the Office of Antiboycott Compliance (OAC) has issued penalties against more than 50 U.S. companies, banks or other entities.
 The OAC reports that some U.S. companies unwittingly violate these regulations because the antiboycott provisions are inserted into the fine print of a foreign purchase order or sales contract and are agreed to without notice.

 You’ll find examples of some of the language foreign entities have used in the past to solicit antiboycott cooperation from U.S. companies on the OAC website.

 The History of Antiboycott Regulations

-Antiboycott compliance refers to the provisions found in Part 760, Restrictive Trade Practices or Boycotts, of the Export Administration Regulations (EAR).
+Antiboycott compliance refers to the provisions found in Part 760, Restrictive Trade Practices or Boycotts, of the EAR.
 These laws discourage, and in some cases, “prohibit U.S. companies from furthering or supporting the boycott of Israel sponsored by the Arab League, and certain other countries, including complying with certain requests for information designed to verify compliance with the boycott.”

 Antiboycott provisions under the TRA and/or found in the EAR prohibit a variety of activities: